fitacourses/kpi_calculator/README.md

 # endregion

 # region 3.
 DECISION LOGIC & REPORT
-# TODO: print product name, profit and margin
+# TODO: print product name, profit and margin ✓ DONE
-# TODO: evaluate margin with if/elif/else:
+# TODO: evaluate margin with if/elif/else: ✓ DONE
 #       > 50% — "Excellent margin"
 #       20-50% — "Good margin"
 #       < 20% — "Low margin, review your costs"
 # endregion

 # region 4.
 SUMMARY
-# TODO: calculate total revenue, total costs and total profit using sum()
+# TODO: calculate total revenue, total costs and total profit using sum() ✓ DONE
-# TODO: calculate average margin across all products
+# TODO: calculate average margin across all products ✓ DONE
-# TODO: find and print the product with the highest margin
+# TODO: find and print the product with the highest margin ✓ DONE
-# TODO: find and print the product with the lowest margin
+# TODO: find and print the product with the lowest margin ✓ DONE
-# TODO: compare total profit to the profit goal using if/else
+# TODO: compare total profit to the profit goal using if/else ✓ DONE
 # endregion
 ```